 This graph clearly illustrates the inter-relationship between Control Grid, Screen-Grid and Plate with the variables being Grid #1 and Grid #2 voltages.

-it is essential to reduce Control-Grid voltage as the Screen-Grid voltage
+is essential to reduce Control-Grid voltage as the Screen-Grid voltage moves

 ITT-Standard Type 4X150A Beam Power Tetrode